- Recommended Preparation

 Veterans Certification.
-The Office of the Registrar acts as liaison to the Veterans Administration, the State Department of Veterans Affairs, and other related agencies for veterans, dependents, or reservists eligible to receive educational benefits.
+The Office of the University Registrar acts as liaison to the Veterans Administration, the State Department of Veterans Affairs, and other related agencies for veterans, active military, dependents, or reservists eligible to receive educational benefits.
 A student may obtain information and assistance regarding certification of benefits, processing of Tuition Assistance (TA) paperwork or V.A.
-Work Study, advance pay, and processing of tutorial assistance paperwork by visiting the Veterans Services Office, North Lobby, Joyal Administration Building, Room 121, or by calling 559.278.7030.
+Work Study, and processing of tutorial assistance paperwork by visiting the Veterans Services Office, or by calling 559.278.6036.